jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 #### How good is the GPS Navigation Feature in the Apple Watch Series 6 series?

-Our rating: ★★★★★ | 😎

-Crown lets you zoom-in and zoom-out.
-You can scroll manually by dragging a finger on the screen.
-You can swipe left, right, up, and down to see different screens.

 #### How good is the payment feature in the Apple Watch Series 6 series?